jaguardado123/3326-lab-19/README.md

 Encapsulation is one of the main fundamental OOP concepts.

 Encapsulation in Java is the process of wrapping attributes in methods.
-In encapsulation, attributes of a class are hidden (`private`) from other classes and can only be accessed only through its own methods.
+In encapsulation, attributes of a class are hidden (`private`) from other classes and can only be accessed through its own methods.

 **To Achieve Encapsulation:**
 1. Declare attributes of a class as `private`.